Rigidity in etale motivic stable homotopy theory: The motivic category

 Let $X \in \Sm_S$.
 We have a continuous map of sites $e_X: X_\et^\hyp \to \Sm_{S,\et}^\hyp$ inducing $e_X^*: \PSh(X_\et) \adj \PSh(\Sm_{S,\et}^\hyp): e_{X*}$.\NB{$e_X^*$ does not preserve finite products!}

-\begin{lemma} The functor $e_{X*}$ preserves étale-hyperlocal equivalences.\NB{also true for ordinary étale equivalences} \end{lemma} \begin{proof} Since étale-hyperlocal equivalences can be tested on stalks, and any stalk of $X_\et$ is also a stalk of $\Sm_{S,\et}$, the result follows. \end{proof}
+\begin{lemma} The functor $e_{X*}$ preserves étale-hyperlocal equivalences (that is, those maps of presheaves of spaces or spectra which become equivalences when taking the associated hypercomplete sheaf).\NB{also true for ordinary étale equivalences} \end{lemma} \begin{proof} Since étale-hyperlocal equivalences can be tested on stalks, and any stalk of $X_\et$ is also a stalk of $\Sm_{S,\et}$, the result follows. \end{proof}

-\begin{corollary} The functor $e_{X*}: \Shv(\Sm_{S,\et}^\hyp) \to \Shv(X_\et^\hyp)$ preserves colimits and truncations. \end{corollary} \begin{proof} Colimits of sheaves are computed as colimit of presheaves (i.e. sectionwise) followed by hypersheafification.
+\begin{corollary} The functor $e_{X*}: \Shv(\Sm_{S,\et}^\hyp) \to \Shv(X_\et^\hyp)$ preserves colimits and truncations.
+Similarly for $e_{X*}: \SH(\Sm_{S,\et}^\hyp) \to \SH(X_\et^\hyp)$. \end{corollary} \begin{proof} Colimits of sheaves are computed as colimit of presheaves (i.e. sectionwise) followed by hypersheafification.
 Since the presheaf version of $e_{X*}$ preserves colimits, Lemma \ref{lemm:eX*-preserves-local-equiv} implies that the sheaf version also does.
-The claim about truncations follows by the same argument (or from \cite[Proposition 5.5.6.28]{lurie-htt}). \end{proof}
+The claim about truncations follows by the same argument. \end{proof}

-\begin{lemma} Suppose that every smooth $S$-scheme is locally of finite étale cohomological dimension.
-Then postnikov towers converge in $\Shv(\Sm_{S, \et}^\hyp)$, and all the objects $\Sigma^\infty X_+$ for $X \in \Sm_S$ with $\cd(X) < \infty$ are compact. \end{lemma} \begin{proof} The collection of functors $e_{X*}$ for various $X \in \Sm_S$ is clearly conservative and commutes with limits, and also with truncations by Corollary \ref{cor:eX*-preserves-trunc}.
-It is hence enough to show that $\Shv(X_\et^\hyp)$ has convergent postnikov towers.
-This follows from our assumptions via \cite[Proposition 1.3.3.10]{lurie-sag} \cite[Proposition 7.2.1.10]{lurie-htt}.

-For the compactness claim, since $\Sigma^\infty X_+ = e_X^* \1$, it suffices to show that $e_{X*}$ preserves filtered colimits, which is Corollary \ref{cor:eX*-preserves-trunc}. \end{proof}
+\begin{lemma} Suppose that every smooth $S$-scheme is étale locally of uniformly bounded ($p$-)étale cohomological dimension.
+Then ($p$-)postnikov towers converge in $\SH(\Sm_{S, \et}^\hyp)$, and all the objects $\Sigma^\infty X_+$ for $X \in \Sm_S$ with $\cd(X) < \infty$ are compact.
+If $\cd_p X < \infty$ then $\Sigma^\infty X_+/p$ is compact both in $\SH(\Sm_{S, \et}^\hyp)$ and in $\SH(\Sm_{S, \et}^\hyp)_p^\comp$. \end{lemma} \begin{proof} The collection of functors $e_{X*}$ for various $X \in \Sm_S$ is clearly conservative and commutes with limits, and also with truncations by Corollary \ref{cor:eX*-preserves-trunc}.
+It is hence enough to show that $\SH(X_\et^\hyp)$ ($p$-)postnikov complete, objects of finite cohomological dimension are compact in $\SH(X_\et^\hyp)$, and that $e_{X*}$ preserves filtered colimits.
+The first two statements are proved in Lemma \ref{lemm:uniformly-bounded-compact-generation}, and the last one is Corollary \ref{cor:eX*-preserves-trunc}. \end{proof}